DMDD-Project/appointment-booking/README.md

 ## Instructions for script execution

 We can start script execution form:
+1. Root admin will create APPADMIN user for appication design

-1. appointment-booking-table-creation: Script for table creation and data insertion.
+2. appointment-booking-table-creation: Script for table creation and data insertion.
-2. appointment-booking-views: Script for creating views.
+3. appointment-booking-views: Script for creating views.
-3. appointment-booking-user-creation: Script for creating users.
+4. appointment-booking-user-creation: Script for creating users.(only creating users wil be done by root admin as appadmin dont have privilages)
-4. appointment-booking-read: Script for granting Read access.
+5. appointment-booking-read: Script for granting Read access.
-5. appointment-booking-write: Script for granting read access.
+6. appointment-booking-write: Script for granting read access.

 ![alt text](image-3.png)